m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     once when we can do it incrementally (or even not at all if the data is pretty much considered immutable).

+* First Free Block (`reference`)

+    This field holds a reference to the first `FREE` block.
+This block is available to be used as any block.
+If all free blocks were used then this parameter is 0.
+For more details see the Free Block definition.

 * Table Expiration Date (`time_t`)

+    **TBD:** do we really want to support temporary tables?
+It's often used in SQL, but here, maybe we could instead look into having a feature to create memory tables instead.
+That way it can be made non-block based. i.e. the whole set of the data can be kept in maps (using a boost multi-index map).
+Especially, **we do not have a way to create a table dynamically**.
+Only tables which have an XML definition in the context repository are created.
+So I'm not totally sure we want to support such here.
+At the same time, having a `memory_cache` table could be really cool too (possibly just on the front ends).

     A date when the table is to be dropped.